Consult this page for a guide to tribal gambling in Texas.

 The Kickapoo Lucky Eagle Casino Hotel occupies part of the tribe’s 120-acre reservation just outside Eagle Pass.
 The casino overlooks the Rio Grande and is close to the US-Mexico border.
 For its part, the tribe also maintains lands and businesses on the other side of the border.

 The Lucky Eagle is a Class II facility.
 It offers around 3,300 slots-like electronic bingo machines, live bingo games every Wednesday through Sunday, and live poker, but no table games are on-site.
 The property also offers six restaurants, three bars, a hotel, and live entertainment options.
 There are other stores and amenities on reservation lands, as well.

 Because Eagle Pass is relatively remote, the Lucky Eagle doesn’t have a very high profile.
 The nearest major city to the facility is San Antonio, a 2.5-hour drive away.
 Even Texans who have heard about the Lucky Eagle are unlikely to make the long drive to Eagle Pass most of the time.

 - Games?
 800 electronic bingo machines

 - Poker?
 No

 The Alabama-Coushatta Tribe of Texas owns and operates Naskila Gaming on its reservation.
-The 30,000 square-foot gaming facility sits on the tribe’s lands just east of Livingston, roughly an hour north of Houston.
-Its proximity to the largest city in the state is to its benefit, but the legitimacy of Naskila remains an unsettled question in the eyes of the state of Texas and the court system.
+The 30,000-square-foot gaming facility sits on the tribe’s lands just east of Livingston, roughly an hour north of Houston.
+Its proximity to the largest city in the state is to its benefit.
+Still, the legitimacy of Naskila remains an unsettled question in the eyes of the state of Texas and the court system.